AuroraDysis/Einstein.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)
 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

+## Motivation and Purpose

+After developing hundreds of PDE solvers for various projects, I decided to create `PDESuite.jl` because I couldn't find a library that was both highly convenient and effective for solving partial differential equations (PDEs) in the context of general relativity (GR).

+When solving GR PDEs in spherical symmetry or even axisymmetry, the requirements are often far more demanding than in 3+1 cases.
+These include the need for very long-time simulations, conservation of quantities, highly accurate late-time behavior, and precise computation of quasinormal modes.
+While I have addressed these challenges individually in the past, I grew tired of copying and pasting solutions from old repositories.
+Instead, I decided to develop a comprehensive, feature-rich, and highly efficient library.
+This is my answer to those challenges.

 ## Description

 This package is a **high-performance** suite designed to compute **arbitrary-precision** solutions for partial differential equations (PDEs) in general relativity.
 It includes the following numerical methods: